-Items in the Police Briefs are taken from Anchorage Police Department’s online crime mapping system.
+Note: Items in the Police Beat are taken from the Anchorage Police Department’s online crime mapping system.
 Details about individual events are provided by the department’s public information office.
 Defendants are presumed innocent unless proven guilty.

-(Note: Items in the Police Briefs are taken from the Anchorage Police Department’s online crime mapping system.
-Details about individual events are provided by the department’s public information office.
-Defendants are presumed innocent unless proven guilty.)
+Items in the Police Briefs are taken from the Anchorage Police Department’s online crime mapping system; details about individual events are provided by the department’s public information department.
+Defendants are presumed innocent unless proven guilty.